xXm4ntr4Xx/toggle-dark-ligth/next-toggle/README.md

-Guide to create a toggle button
+Guide to create a toggle button with next.js
 1. Install tailwindss on your project

 2. Clear your index.js/tsx file